The 4 Best Carbon Steel Chef's Knives of 2024, Tested & ...

 Straight to the Point

 Most of the carbon knives I tested were capable, but a few were notably better than the others.
 The Zwilling Kanren 8-inch Chef's Knife stood out for its comfortable balance and easy-to-maintain stainless cladding.
-For a more traditional option, the Misono Swedish Carbon Steel Gyuto was asymmetrically beveled and acquired the classic carbon steel patina.
+For a more traditional option, the Misono Swedish Carbon Steel Gyuto featured an asymmetrical bevel and acquired the classic carbon steel patina.

 Nearyz Resources contains other products and information you need, so please check it out.

-Knife nerds love carbon steel knives.
-One such enthusiast, editorial director Daniel Gritzer, has extolled them as the go-to for serious cooks, and I fully agree.
-The appeal isnt just about the look of the knives, which show their history via dark patterns of patina and stains across the blade (but, hey, that is pretty punk rock).
-Blades made with high-carbon steel are harder than typical stainless steel options, which makes them better at gettingand keepingan extraordinarily keen edge when sharpened.
+Knife enthusiasts love carbon steel knives.
+Editorial director Daniel Gritzer has praised them as the go-to choice for "serious cooks," and I completely agree.
+The appeal lies not just in the aesthetic of the knives, which display dark patterns of patina and stains across the blade.
+Blades made with high-carbon steel are harder than typical stainless steel options, allowing them to achieve and maintain an extraordinarily sharp edge when sharpened.

-To find the best carbon steel chef's knives, I tested 11 of them.
-They all had blades around eight inches long and ranged from $35 to $450.
-I chopped, minced, and sliced with each knife, then I ranked them based on their agility and sharpness, as well as how comfortable they were to use.
-Almost all the knives I tested exceeded my expectations, and I found four outstanding winners.
-Whether youre looking for a conventional, respect-demanding carbon steel knife or a low-maintenance, high-carbon stainless blade, theres an option for you.
+To identify the best carbon steel chef's knives, I tested 11 models, all with blades approximately eight inches long and priced between $35 and $450.
+I chopped, minced, and sliced with each knife, ranking them based on agility, sharpness, and user comfort.
+Most knives exceeded my expectations, leading me to identify four exceptional winners.
+Whether you're searching for a traditional carbon steel knife that commands respect or a low-maintenance high-carbon stainless blade, you have choices.

 The Tests

-- Blade Sharpness Test: I used a professional blade edge tester to measure each knife's sharpness when it was new from the box.
-The tester works by measuring the force in grams necessary for the knife to sever a calibrated wire; the lower the score, the sharper the knife.
+- Blade Sharpness Test: I used a professional blade edge tester to measure each knife's sharpness when new.
+The tester evaluates the force required to sever a calibrated wire; the lower the score, the sharper the knife.

-- Paper Test: I ran the edge of each knife down a piece of printer paper to see if it sliced cleanly through or hitched and tore.
-I repeated this test at the end to compare the knives pre-testing sharpness with their post-use performance.
+- Paper Test: I ran the edge of each knife down a piece of printer paper to see if it sliced cleanly or tore.
+I compared this pre-use sharpness to post-use performance.

-- Tomato Test: I thinly sliced one tomato with each model and noted whether the edge slid against the rubbery skin or sliced cleanly through.
+- Tomato Test: I sliced one tomato with each knife and noted whether the edge smoothly penetrated the skin.

-- Shallot Test: I minced one shallot with each knife to test its deftness.
-I also noted how well each knife could rock chop on its blade to achieve quick, precise cuts.
+- Shallot Test: I minced a shallot with each knife to assess its deftness, also noting how effectively each knife could "rock chop" for quick, precise cuts.

-- Sweet Potato Test: I chopped one large sweet potato with each model to test the knife's performance against a hard, dense vegetable.
-I paid close attention to how much resistance I felt from the blade and whether the knife needed extra pressure to cut all the way through.
+- Sweet Potato Test: I chopped a large sweet potato with each knife to evaluate performance against a hard vegetable, noting any resistance and the pressure required to cut through.

-- Bell Pepper Test (Winners Only): I used the top-performing models to slice three bell peppers per knife.
-I noted how deft and controllable each knife felt and how fluidly it sliced through resilient pepper skin.
+- Bell Pepper Test (Winners Only): I used the top-performing knives to slice three bell peppers each, noting how deft and controllable they felt through the pepper skins.

-- Cleaning and Usability Tests: Throughout testing, I recorded how comfortable each model was to hold and cut with.
-I also followed the knives care instructions, hand washing and drying them immediately after each use.
+- Cleaning and Usability Tests: Throughout testing, I recorded the comfort levels of each knife during use and adhered to their care instructions, washing and drying them immediately after use.

 What We Learned

-By definition, all steel has at least some carbon in it.
-The more carbon there is, generally, the harder the steel will be.
-Carbon steel blades are also well-known for having high wear resistance, which enables them to keep their edges sharp for longer than stainless.
-There is no official designation for how much carbon is required for a knife to be classified as high-carbon, but the label is generally applied to blades made with at least 0.6% carbon content by weight (up to 1.5% or so).
-Stainless steel, on the other hand, has at least 10.5% chromium added in, which gives it increased resistance to corrosion and discoloration but decreases potential hardness.
+By definition, all steel contains some carbon.
+Generally, the more carbon it possesses, the harder the steel will be.
+Carbon steel blades are known for their wear resistance, allowing them to maintain sharpness longer than stainless steel.
+While there’s no official metric for what qualifies as high-carbon, the term generally refers to blades with at least 0.6% carbon content by weight (up to approximately 1.5%).
+In contrast, stainless steel contains at least 10.5% chromium, providing increased resistance to corrosion but reducing potential hardness.

-But in the decades since, steel technology has improved to the point that the lines between stainless and carbon steel have blurred and the two are no longer mutually exclusive.
-All the different types of knife steels have varying levels of carbon, chromium, and other elements (like molybdenum, vanadium, and tungsten) that can enhance or offset steels attributes of hardness, wear resistance, corrosion resistance, toughness, and more.
+Since then, steel technology has advanced, blurring the lines between stainless and carbon steel.
+Various types of knife steels contain differing amounts of carbon, chromium, and other elements (like molybdenum, vanadium, and tungsten) that enhance attributes such as hardness, wear resistance, corrosion resistance, and toughness.

 Non-Stainless Carbon Steel Requires (a Little) More Care

-About half of the knives I tested were non-stainless carbon steel, meaning they started picking up spots of stains when they were exposed to acidic tomatoes in the first cutting test.
-The MASAMOTO CT Series Japanese Gyuto and the Misono Swedish Carbon Steel Gyuto were particularly prone to discoloration, although the Zwilling Bob Kramer and Thiers-Issard Sabatier Four Star Elephant werent far behind.
-They also started to darken across the blade overall, getting a patina.
-Like rust, a patina is a type of oxidation on the metal, but its not destructive.
-A patina layer can actually help protect a non-stainless blade from rusting by preventing further corrosive oxidation.
+About half of the tested knives were non-stainless carbon steel, showing signs of stains upon exposure to acidic tomatoes.
+The MASAMOTO CT Series Japanese Gyuto and Misono Swedish Carbon Steel Gyuto were especially prone to discoloration.
+However, the Zwilling Bob Kramer and Thiers-Issard Sabatier Four Star Elephant were not far behind, developing overall blade darkening as well.
+A patina, akin to rust, is a protective layer against corrosion, preventing further damage.

 A Broad, Rounded Blade Made Cutting Easier

-Knives that weighed eight ounces or morenamely the Messermeister, Zwilling Bob Kramer, and STEELPORT modelstended to feel heavy and unwieldy in my hand.
-The Bob Kramer knife in particular was a commendable slicer, but it felt clumsy since its weight was combined with a thick, bulbous handle that didnt feel secure.
-I docked points for the awkward grip.
-The Babish Chef Knife was also somewhat uncomfortable with its rounded, inverted triangle shape.
-I preferred lighter, more balanced knives like the Hast and MASAMOTO, both of which weighed around six-and-a-half ounces.
-They also had slimmer, more ergonomic handles that narrowed toward the bolster.
+Knives weighing eight ounces or more, such as the Messermeister, Zwilling Bob Kramer, and STEELPORT models, felt heavy and unwieldy.
+The Bob Kramer knife was a commendable slicer but felt cumbersome due to its thick, bulbous handle.
+I deducted points for its awkward grip.
+The Babish Chef Knife, with its rounded, inverted triangle handle, also felt uncomfortable.
+In contrast, lighter, more balanced knives like the Hast and MASAMOTO (around six-and-a-half ounces) offered a more ergonomic grip that narrowed toward the bolster.

-What kind of carbon steel knife you choose depends on your cooking style and the amount of maintenance youre comfortable with performing.
-Non-stainless carbon steel knives require extra attention to keep them from rusting, while stainless-clad and high-carbon stainless steels are less likely to corrode if you slip up.
+The type of carbon steel knife you choose depends on your cooking style and the level of maintenance you’re comfortable with.
+Non-stainless carbon steel knives require more attention to prevent rust, while stainless-clad and high-carbon stainless varieties are less prone to corrosion.

-No matter its steel makeup, a great high-carbon chefs knife should be sharp out of the box and have a rounded belly for easy chopping.
-During testing, I liked blades that were around two inches tall at the heel and had narrower spines (two millimeters or less).
-They felt lightweight and balanced while still providing good leverage on big cuts.
-Handle comfort is a personal choice, but I favored knives with gently curved grips that narrowed toward the bolster.
+A quality high-carbon chef's knife should be sharp out of the box and have a rounded belly for easy chopping.
+During testing, I favored blades around two inches tall at the heel with narrower spines (two millimeters or less) for an optimal balance of leverage and weight.
+Handle comfort is subjective, but I preferred gently curved grips that tapered towards the bolster.

 Key Specs